volf52/obsidian-orchard/docs/tasks.md

 4. **Rely on optimistic concurrency** – `update_task` and `transition_task_status` require the latest note `version`.
 Persist the version from list/create responses to avoid overwriting changes made in Obsidian.【F:packages/mcp-server/src/task-service.ts†L163-L219】
 5. **Link back to Obsidian** – Each summary includes deep links for the note, the Task Base definition, and the task folder so external dashboards can give users direct navigation targets.【F:packages/mcp-server/src/task-service.ts†L221-L240】

-Refer back to this document whenever you adjust Task settings or build new MCP automations.
+Refer to this document whenever you adjust Task settings or build new MCP automations.